 \section{Results}

-For both experiments, we use three metrics to determine performance: time to complete the task, how many tries the subject needed to complete the task and how many objects for which the task was completed.
-We describe these metrics below.

-Our first metric was time to completion: we timed how long it took for the user to perform the task with each object.
-If the user did not complete the task in the given time limit (two minutes for pick and place experiments and one minute for in-hand manipulation experiments), they were considered to be unable to pick up the object and their final time was set to the respective time limit.
-We elected to shorten the time limit for the in-hand manipulation because there is no arm to move, and therefore the task should be completed faster.
+For our experiments, we use three performance metrics.
+Our first metric was time to completion: how long it took for the user to perform the task.
+If the user did not complete the task in two minutes for pick and place or one minute for in-hand manipulation experiments, they were considered to be unable to pick up the object and their final time was set to the respective time limit.
+The in-hand manipulation time limit is shorter because there is no arm involved.

 Our second metric is the number of tries needed to complete a task.
-We define a ‘try’ as a completed task, an attempt where the user drops the object, an attempt where the user knocks over the object, or an attempt where the user knocks an object out of the range of the robot hand.
+We define a ‘try’ as a completed task, an attempt where the user drops or knocks over the object, or an attempt where the user knocks an object out of the range of the robot hand.
 In the last two scenarios, the object is reset by the experimenter.
 If the subject was unable to pick the object, we report the number of tries the user took before the time elapsed.

-Our final metric is how many objects for which the task was completed: for each mapping we counted the number of objects with which the user was able to successfully complete the assigned task.
+Our final metric is how many objects for which the task was completed: for each mapping we count how many objects for which the user was able to successfully complete the task.